circleci/circleci-docs/jekyll/_cci2/high-availability.md

      sudo mongorestore -u $USERNAME -p $PASSWORD /$PATH/$TO/$MONGO_DUMP
      ```

-1. On the Services machine where you ran the export script, use the following `psql` command to restore the database replacing the variables with the approrpiate user credentials and the name of the PostgreSQL database.
+1. On the Services machine where you ran the export script, use the following `psql` command to restore the databases, replacing the variables with the appropriate user credentials and the name of the PostgreSQL database.

      ```
-     psql -U $USERNAME $DBNAME < $EXPORTED_CIRCLECI.sql
+     psql -U $USERNAME $DBNAME < $EXPORTED_CIRCLECI_DBNAME.sql
      ```

 ## Configuring Automatic Recovery